-The Photoshop CC 2017 tutorials below, showcase the many improvements and features added to this new release.
+The Photoshop CC 2017 tutorials below showcase this new release’s many improvements and features.

 Adobe’s new features and enhancements to Photoshop follow two themes.
-Create a more modern, and more connected Photoshop, lowering the learning barrier for beginners.
+Create a more modern and connected Photoshop, lowering the learning barrier for beginners.

 Photoshop is now more connected to the Creative Cloud and the other apps in the Adobe ecosystem.

 - A more modern, connected Photoshop – connection to CC and other apps in the Adobe ecosystem.